Emanuel Snowman: Jewish community leader

 Snowman was diligent in his religious duties and was warden of the Hampstead Synagogue, and chairman of the West Hampstead Day School.
 He was an early supporter of the Habonim Jewish Socialist-Zionist cultural youth movement and provided help to refugees from Nazi Germany.
 The Times said that "When many voices were silent ... he was an articulate and successful man of action and was directly responsible for the saving of many valuable lives."

 Honours

-Snowman was active in local politics: he was a Conservative councillor for the Priory ward on the Metropolitan Borough of Hampstead from 1937 to 1953, moving to Town ward in 1956 until the formation of Camden council in 1964.
+Snowman was active in local politics: he was a Conservative councillor for the Priory ward on the Metropolitan Borough of Hampstead from 1937 to 1953, moving to Town ward in 1956 until the formation of Camden Council in 1964.
 Snowman was an alderman and, at one time, was mayor of Hampstead.
 In the 1957 Birthday Honours he was made an Officer of the Order of the British Empire (OBE), "for public services in Hampstead".
 Snowman became MVO in 1962.
 In the 1960s, a block of council flats on Abbey Road, West Hampstead, was named Snowman House in his honour.

-Personal life
+Personal life and death

 Snowman married Harriet Wartski (1891–1985) in 1909, and their son Kenneth Snowman (1919–2002) in turn became chairman of Wartski, as has Kenneth's son, Nicholas Snowman (born 1944).
-They also had 2 daughters, Flora Joyce Snowman (1911–1996) and Charlotte Snowman (1914–2013).
+They also had two daughters, Flora Joyce Snowman (1911–1996) and Charlotte Snowman (1914–2013).

+Snowman died on 27 February 1970, aged 84.